atlassian/react-sweet-state/docs/api/container.md

    - `onUpdate` _(Function)_: an action that will be triggered when props on a container change.

+   - `onCleanup` _(Function)_: an action that will be triggered after the container has been unmounted.
+Useful in case you want to clean up side effects like event listeners or timers, or restore the store state to its initial state.
+As with `onInit`, if you define multiple containers this action will trigger after unmount of each one.

 ##### Returns

 _(Component)_: this React component allows you to change the behaviour of child Subscriber components by providing different Store instances or custom props to actions.
 It accept the following props: